 Eric & Mike explain that the power of Elementary Meetings is that they include a set of conventions and behaviors familiar to all participants.
 We’ve all held conversations, been to parties, and eaten holiday meals, and even if we haven’t attended a trial or an autopsy we’ve probably seen them enacted on TV or in the movies.
 If it’s possible to map the form of a professional meeting onto the form of an Elementary Meeting we can create an event where attendees possess a common underlying knowledge and/or experience of its components and flow.

-Here are three examples supplied by Eric and Mike of the power of this approach.
+Here are three examples of the power of this approach.

 1) A wedding

-Notice how the wedding metaphor brings up all kinds of creative ideas for process that can be used during the event.
-Not only that, but any of the matching process that is appropriated will be familiar and relatively comfortable to participants due to their existing knowledge of what the Elementary Meeting routinely entails.
+Notice how the wedding metaphor brings up all kinds of creative ideas for event process.
+Not only that, but any of the appropriated matching process will be familiar and relatively comfortable to participants due to their existing knowledge of what the Elementary Meeting routinely entails.

 2) A conversation